VikParuchuri/boston-python-ml/index.md

 ![plot of chunk unnamed-chunk-13](figure/unnamed-chunk-13.png)

---- .class #id

-## Predicting scores

 * We can use our new features to predict a score for our test text.

-* Our prediction is 2
-* We derive this by multiplying each column in the matrix by its associated coefficient, then adding those together and adding the intercept.
-* In this case, the intercept was 1 and the presence of the word *interesting* added another 1.
+Our prediction is 2.
+In this case, the intercept was 1 and the presence of the word *interesting* added another 1.

 --- .class #id